npucino/sandpiper/README.md

     <li>File size: a few km long beach surveyed with a Phantom 4-Advanced at 100m altitude create roughly 10 Gb (uncompressed) of data, which can be cumbersome for some GIS to handle.</li>
   </ol>

   From user-defined cross-shore transects, you can clean profiles from unwanted non-sand points, detect significant hotspots/coldspots (cluster) of beach change, compute       volumetric dynamics at the site and transect levels, plot alongshore change and model beachface behaviour using the Beachface Cluster Dynamics indices.

+  Plus, some outils functions that can come at hand, like automatic transect creation from a vector line, grid creation along a line and subsequent tiles extraction and others.

+  Follow the Jupyter Notebook tutorials (IN PREPARATION) to understand how it works!

   >**This code has supported the analysis and publication of the article ["Citizen science for monitoring seasonal-scale beach erosion and behaviour with aerial drones"](https://rdcu.be/cfgvu  "link to paper"), in the open access Nature Scientific Report journal.**